guilhermefarto/fibonacci-memoization/README.md

 <a name="fibonacci-memoization"></a>
 ## Fibonacci Memoization (fibonacci-memoization.py)
-> Based on the concepts of Memoization - an optimization technique based on storing the results of expensive function calls and returning the cached result when the same inputs occur again
+> Based on the concepts of Fibonacci sequence and Memoization approach - an optimization technique based on storing the results of expensive function calls and returning the cached result when the same inputs occur again

 Usage (simulation of Fibonacci sequence **without memoization**):
 ```python